New Brighton, Merseyside: Music

 Musically, New Brighton first came to national prominence when Granville Bantock, later to be knighted as one of Britain's most prolific composers, took over leadership of the New Brighton Tower concert band.
 Instead of continuing with the usual populist programme of dances and marches, Bantock set about transforming it into a professional orchestra.
 Unusually for the time, the orchestra performed modern classical music and would champion contemporary composers, even daringly devoting entire programmes to an individual composer's music.
 In return, many leading lights of contemporary British music, including Stanford, Parry, Corder, Mackenzie and Elgar, came to New Brighton to conduct and perform, and the New Brighton orchestra became nationally respected for the remaining period of Bantock's tenure.

 The Beatles performed at the Tower Ballroom, at the site of the old New Brighton Tower, 27 times.
 Aside from the famous Cavern Club in their native Liverpool, The Beatles played there more frequently than any other location in the United Kingdom.

 The pop concert New Brighton Rock was held over two days: 21 and 22 May 1984 at the town's open-air swimming pool and transmitted by Granada Television on 23 June 1984 on ITV.
 It featured many musical artists of the day including Frankie Goes to Hollywood, Gloria Gaynor, Madness, Nik Kershaw and Spandau Ballet.
 A strain was placed on local police resources due to an ongoing commitment to the 1984–85 miners' strike.
 Nevertheless, the event was covered by Merseyside Police's Wirral Division.

 A song about New Brighton called "New Brighton" was included on the 1992 album Song by Liverpool-based group It's Immaterial.
 The music video for the 1993 K-Klass single "Let Me Show You" was partly filmed in New Brighton.
 In 1996, Wallasey Brit-pop band the Boo Radleys released the C'mon Kids album.
 Track 9 on the album was an atmospheric and nostalgic song called "New Brighton Promenade".
 New Brighton is briefly mentioned in the song "Radio America" by the Libertines and there is also the song "A Day Out in New Brighton" on the "Delivery" CD single by Babyshambles.
 Also the band Jegsy Dodd and the sons of Harry Cross had a track on their 1986 Winebars & Werewolves album called "Who Killed New Brighton".

 The bandstand situated in Vale Park is a popular outdoor music venue, hosting a variety of acts, typically an orchestra or choir every Sunday.
-In more recent times, the bandstand has hosted music to a much younger generation and popular throughout the summer.
-It has been an ideal platform for local bands wanting to gain recognition.
+In more recent times, the bandstand has hosted music to a younger generation and is popular throughout the summer.